apparition47/MailTrackerBlockerApp/README.md

 #### Free Demo

-Try out the latest beta for free.
-[Enroll on TestFlight here](https://testflight.apple.com/join/cQLJpecQ)!
+Try out the beta for free by [enrolling on TestFlight](https://testflight.apple.com/join/cQLJpecQ)!

 ## Features